 Please note: There is a 2 MB limit for each attachment.
+The Activity Work Plan must be submitted in either .doc, .docx or .pdf format.

 7.2 Joint (Consortia) applications

 We recognise that some organisations may want to join together as a group to deliver a grant activity.